M7Tro/comp2011/postMidterm/thirteenPointer.md

     You can get the content of a variable that the pointer poitns to using the dereference operator *: int x = 10; int* y = &x; z = *y;

+On Stackoverflow, people actually say to not use pointers unless  there is nothing else you can use.

+You can also use pointers with instead of arrays in a strange way like this: char* = "Hello world"; It is a pointer that points to a string literal.